vinodwij/Quantum-Quokka/README.md

-### This project aims to create an end to end demand management system
+### This project aims to create an end to end demand management system integrated with a chat agent capable of retreiving data from SQL into NLP for a user to basically be able to talk to their database